LukeShortCloud/rootpages/markdown/openstack.md

 # Installation

-It is possible to easily install OpenStack all-in-one (AIO) server.
-This provides a means to quickly and easily test changes and updates to configuration files and code.
-This is ideal for developers and System Administrators looking for a proof of concept.
+It is possible to easily install OpenStack as an all-in-one (AIO) server or onto a full cluster of servers.
+Various tools exist for deploying and managing OpenStack.

 ## Installation - PackStack

 Supported operating systems: RHEL 7

-PackStack provides a simple all-in-one development.
-This is not meant for production but works well for developers needing to test new features.
+PackStack (sometimes refered to as RDO) provides a simple all-in-one development.
+Thisis aimed towards developers needing to test new features with the latest code.

 ```
 # yum install https://repos.fedorapeople.org/repos/openstack/openstack-newton/rdo-release-newton-4.noarch.rpm